kherldhussein/tknp/README.md

 ## RoadMap & ToDo:
 | Chatting Platform for each department
-* Students can interact with each other and have an option to anonymously rant thus relieving possible anxiety, stress and nervousness.
+* Students can interact with each other and have an option to anonymously rant thus relieving possible anxiety, stress, and nervousness.

 | Lecturer's Platform
-* Lecturers to interact with there student.
+* Lecturers to interact with their students.
-* Share contents and learning resources.
+* Share content and learning resources.

 | TimeTable
 * Display customizable student calendar integration.